Ego Is The Enemy is a fantastic book to read if you want to learn the folly of letting your ego get the better of you.

 One of the best takeaways I took from Nassim Taleb’s The Black Swan was the idea of an antilibrary.
 It’s where you have a bookcase full of books that you haven’t read to remind you of what you don’t know.

-One of the many fallacies we believe as humans is that there comes a point where we don’t need to learn anything new.
+One of the many fallacies we believe as humans are that there comes a point where we don’t need to learn anything new.

 I’ve heard many people say they haven’t read a book since leaving school or university.
 This is bewildering to me.